openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 Rollershutter 	window_covering_long 	"Window Rollershutter long" {homekit = "WindowCovering, WindowCovering.CurrentPosition, WindowCovering.TargetPosition, WindowCovering.PositionState"}
  ```

-By openHAB Rollershutter is defined by default as:
+openHAB Rollershutter is defined by default as:

 - OPEN if position is 0%,
 - CLOSED if position is 100%.